Coastal migration (Americas): Kelp highway hypothesis

-Archeological and Geological Evidence
+Archeological and geological evidence

 Archaeological sites from the Pacific Northwest to Baja California have offered more evidence to suggest the coastal migration theory.
 Sites in the North Pacific have been discovered and researched to help develop a baseline of early coastal colonization data.
+In California, archeological sites with dates that support human settlement in the migration period 12,000 -7,000 ybp are: Borax Lake, the Cross Creek Site, Santa Barbara Channel Islands, Santa Barbara Coast's Sudden Flats, and the Scotts Valley site, CA-SCR-177.
 The Arlington Springs Man is an excavation of 10,000-year-old human remains in the Channel Islands.
-Marine shellfish remains associated with Kelp Forests were recovered in the Channel Island sites and at other sites such as Daisy Cave and Cardwell Bluffs dated between 12,000 and 9000 cal BP.
+Marine shellfish remains associated with kelp forests were recovered in the Channel Island sites and at other sites such as Daisy Cave and Cardwell Bluffs dated between 12,000 and 9000 cal BP.

 In South America, evidence of human presence as early as 12,500 cal BP was discovered at the Monte Verde site pointing to coastal migration south over inland migration as the ice sheet would not yet be retreated.

 Further evidence to support the coastal migration hypothesis has been found in the biological viability of regions after deglaciation.
 Lesnek et al. 2018 found that the deglaciation of the Pacific coastal corridor allowed for biological productivity, availability of food resources, and an accessible migration route for early colonization.

-Zoo-archaeological Evidence
+Zoo-archaeological evidence

 Further evidence of a coastal ecology sufficient to support early coastal migrants comes from zoo-archaeological finds along the Northwest coast.
-Goat remains as old as 12 ka have been found on Vancouver Island, British Columbia, as well as, bear remains dating to 12.5 ka in the Prince of Wales Archipelago, British Columbia.
+Goat remains as old as 12 ka have been found on Vancouver Island, British Columbia, as well as bear remains dating to 12.5 ka in the Prince of Wales Archipelago, British Columbia.
 Even older remains of black and brown bear, caribou, sea birds, fish, and ringed seal have been dated from a number of caves in Southeast Alaska by paleontologist Timothy Heaton.
 This means that there were enough land and floral resources to support large land mammals and, theoretically, humans.
-Further intertidal and underwater investigations may produce sites older than 11 ka.
-Coastal occupation prior to 13 ka would allow for people to migrate further south and account for the early South American sites.